Optimizing Remote Water Treatment Monitoring and Control

 Benefits

-• Extensibility of materials for future applications or development of the existing one
+• Scalability for future applications or development of the existing installation.